Hassam loves researching and writing about all kinds of subjects, including how to create rubber at home!

-How to Make Homemade Natural Rubber Latex
+How to Make Homemade Rubber Latex

 - First, get the sap from the rubber tree.
 Observe the trunk of the tree and try to find spots with hardened sap.

-- Once you have found a spot of hardened sap, slice off the hardened exterior to obtain the soft, liquid sap underneath.
+- Once you have found a patch of hardened sap, slice off the hardened exterior to obtain the soft, liquid sap underneath.
 Use a knife to slice off the excess layers of hardened sap.